Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

-In particular if a fully open network contains a reversible reaction with a species appearing on both sides with different stoichiometric coefficients, one of the two sides gives us a positive feedback loop.
+In particular, if a fully open network contains a reversible reaction with a species appearing on both sides with different stoichiometric coefficients, one of the two sides gives us a positive feedback loop.
+Therefore Theorem~\ref{thm:positive_feedback_loops} does not decide the multistationarity of such a network.

 \begin{proof}[Proof of Proposition \ref{prop:positive_feedback_loops_for_fully_open}] Since the network is fully open the stoichiometric dimension is the number of species, $n$.
 For every species the outflow reaction gives a negative feedback loop of length one.